crate/crate/docs/appendices/release-notes/unreleased.rst

 .. stable branch.
 You can add a version label (`v/X.Y`) to the pull request for
 .. an automated mergify backport.

+- Fixed an issue that caused NPE to be thrown, instead of a user-friendly error message when ``NULL`` is passed as shardId for the ``ALTER TABLE XXX REROUTE XXX`` statements (MOVE, ALLOCATE, PROMOTE, CANCEL).

 - Fixed an issue that caused queries operating on expressions with no defined type to fail.
 Examples are queries with ``GROUP BY`` on an ignored object column or ``UNION`` on ``NULL`` literals.